boredom1234/vpn-docker/README.md

 # VPN Docker Proxy

-A containerized solution that combines OpenVPN client connectivity with an HTTP proxy server, allowing you to route traffic through a VPN connection via a simple proxy interface.
+A robust, containerized solution that combines OpenVPN client connectivity with HTTP and SOCKS5 proxy servers.
+It routes all traffic through a VPN connection with enterprise-grade security features including a kill switch and DNS leak prevention.

 ## Overview

 This project creates a Docker container that:

 - Connects to an OpenVPN server using your `.ovpn` configuration file
-- Runs a Tinyproxy HTTP proxy server on port 8888
+- Runs a **Tinyproxy** HTTP proxy server on port 8888
+- Runs a **Dante** SOCKS5 proxy server on port 1080
 - Routes all proxy traffic through the established VPN tunnel
-- Provides network isolation and security for your browsing
+- **Kill Switch**: Blocks all non-VPN traffic if the connection drops
+- **DNS Leak Protection**: Forces DNS queries through the VPN
+- **Health Monitoring**: Auto-restarts if components fail

 ## Architecture